Country specific information

 Germany will tax packages at the following rate:

 EuST: Is calculated for every package with value+shipping above 22€.
 It's usually a flat 19% although EuST for printed matter is 7%.
+If the shipping cost isn't stated on the customs form (SAL, air) it is usually ignored.

 Tax: Based on the type of stuff you are importing, usually 4.5% for figures.
 It's calculated if value+shipping is above 150€.
 If you have to pay taxes, you have to add EuST in.